Flash09a14/Adventura/README.md

 # Adventura
-Adventura is an open source Python Text Adventure Engine, Not yet uploaded to PyPi (Developer build releasing soon 1-3 days 0.6.2)
+Adventura is an open source Python Text Adventure Engine, Not yet uploaded to PyPi (Developer build releasing soon 1-3 days 0.6.2) (due to technical issues to updates and occasions, pypi release delayed sorry for the inconvinience)

 Instructions: